tungnguyen1234/LLI-Recommender-System/README.md

 # Getting started

 * The LLI method is based on latent variable model.
 The LLI algorithm extracts the latent variable vectors from using a linear optimization framework for tensor and retrieve recommendation from caculations of those latent variable vectors.
+The current research paper is in progress.

 # Packages